polichtm/MCW-Azure-Stack/Whiteboard design session/WDS student guide - Azure Stack.md

 1. Contoso will have a very limited staff to manage the US based operations, so minimizing patching of systems and day-to-day management is very important.

 1. Having to manage multiple environments is bound to increase administrative overhead.
-Is there really a consistent approch we can use in hybrid scenarios?
+Is there really a consistent approach we can use in hybrid scenarios?

 1. I'm confused about the differences between different Azure Stack portfolio offerings.
-Woud Azure Stack HCI, Azure Stack Hub, or Azure Stack Edge help us accomplish our objectives with the least amount of administrative overhead and minimized cost?
+Would Azure Stack HCI, Azure Stack Hub, or Azure Stack Edge help us accomplish our objectives with the least amount of administrative overhead?

 1. The developer team acknowledged that the existing application architecture is designed for running on Windows virtual machines, but PaaS is the future they envision.
 How should they transition to this model?